kconner/KMCGeigerCounter/README.md

         [KMCGeigerCounter sharedGeigerCounter].running = YES;
     }

 Then, build and run your app.
+Navigate through your app and listen for clicks.

+## Dumb things you probably thought of, but seriously

 Remember to turn off Silent mode, or you won't hear anything.
-Navigate through your app and listen for clicks.

-When you're done, take KMCGeigerCounter out of your project.
-Don't ship it to the App Store!
+You should remove KMCGeigerCounter before shipping to the App Store.